raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_4.md

 ---/hint---
 ---/hints---

-- Test that your code still uploads successfully.
+- Test that your code still uploads data successfully.